-Sign the lease and collect the keys
+Tenant signs the lease and collects the keys

-- a copy of the tenant information statement (available in other languages)
+- a copy of the tenant information statement

 - a copy of the proposed tenancy agreement